From my own very British experience I have discovered 8 ways to not cope with rain on holiday.

 It was absolutely not all bad, wet and cloudy and the best weather was saved for our boat trip on the lake.
 From there we could see the beauty of some distant hills and little sailing boats dancing in the breeze.
 I let my youngest daughter have the camera, and I was so pleased she wanted to take photos as normally she is not in to photography.

 The girls stayed on two days with Grandparents after we came home and they had a full dry day which they enjoyed thoroughly.
-The truth is, that despite regular misfortunes with weather, my daughters have absolutely fallen in love with Lake District camping.
+The truth is, that despite regular rain on holiday, my daughters have absolutely fallen in love with Lake District camping.
 It’s just us parents who have to organise around the weather who have the stress!

-What do you think of my list of 8 ways not to cope with rain, do any look familiar?
+What do you think of my list of 8 ways not to cope with rain on holiday, do any look familiar?
 Please tell me about them in the comments.

 Camping tips: Make This Simple Folding Waste Bin

 Sleeping under the stars?
 Why not try to see the Milky Way.